rmemory/li_ion_charge/README.md

 * The application circuit specified in the data sheet is simple.

+* The MSOP 10 package will be used to allow for hand soldering.

 Circut design notes:

 The "typical application" circuit provided on the data sheet will provide the core of the circuit design.